tisuela/CourseCake/README.md

 # CourseCake - Our Aim
 At the end of the day all courses are...
 Courses.
-Every college course shares similar attributes: instructors, course name, units, etc. Therefore, we aim to scrape college course website to create an API where all course data can be accessed, where each college course shares the same basic, expected data.
-By making course data easier to access and more "edible" for programs, we hope CourseCake gives a smoother approach build useful tools for students.
+Every college course shares similar attributes: instructors, course name, units, etc. Therefore, we aim to create an API to access course data, where each college course shares the same basic, expected data.
+By making course data easier to responsibly access and more "edible" for programs, we hope CourseCake gives a responsible and smooth approach to build useful tools for students.

 There are two main features to CourseCake to accomplish this goal:
 - RESTful API (current not online but in development)